WebAssembly/component-model/design/mvp/Explainer.md

 traps.

-In the Canonical ABI, the `{readable,writable}-stream-end` is passed as an `i32` index into the component instance's table followed by a pair of `PTR`s describing the linear memory offset and size-in-elements of the `{readable,writable}-buffer<T>`.
-The `option<stream-result>` return value is bit-packed into a single `PTR` where:
+In the Canonical ABI, the `{readable,writable}-stream-end` is passed as an `i32` index into the component instance's table followed by a pair of `memory.addrtype`s describing the linear memory offset and size-in-elements of the `{readable,writable}-buffer<T>`.
+The `option<stream-result>` return value is bit-packed into a single `memory.addrtype` where:
 * all-ones represents `none`.
 * Otherwise, the `result` is in the low 4 bits and the `progress` is in the remaining high bits.